Strimzi Documentation Contributor Guide

 YAML build tool to build documentation using make targets

-Additionally, for generating the API reference you will also need:
+Additionally, for generating API reference content you also need the following:

 java